knonyks/onyks-iot-control-cabinet/README.md

 ## Description

+This device is part of the IoT project, which this part functions as locker for the cabins.
-A device for unlocking and locking the cabinet with a RFID MIFARE student ID card with Wi-fi and Bluetooth database access.
+The devices is equiped with RFID MIFARE detector which detects student ID cards, it also has Wi-fi and Bletooth connection for database access.

 ## Features
 * Two ways of power supply: